eric-castillo05/HackatecITZacapetec2022/README.md

-# HackatecITZacatepec2022
+# HackatecITZacapetec2022

-Este proyecto es una aplicación de una regresión lineal multiple.
-El proyecto se creó para el hackathon de [HackatecITZacapetec2022].
+This project is an application of multiple linear regression.
+The project was created for the [HackatecITZacapetec2022] hackathon.

-## Versión 2.0
+## Version 2.0
-En esta versión, hemos realizado una serie de mejoras al proyecto, incluyendo:
+In this version, we have made a number of improvements to the project, including:

-- Hemos reorganizado el código en carpetas para que sea más fácil de navegar.
+- We have reorganized the code into folders to make it easier to navigate.
-- Hemos cambiado los nombres de los archivos
+- We have changed the file names.
-- Hemos mejorado la precisión del modelo de regresión lineal multiple.
+- We have improved the accuracy of the multiple linear regression model.
-- Hemos creado una web utilizando Plotly y Dash.
+- We have created a website using Plotly and Dash.
-## Tecnologías
+## Technologies
-- Python 3.6 o superior
+- Python 3.6 or higher
 - NumPy
 - Pandas
 - Scikit-learn
 - Plotly
 - Dash

-## Autores
+## Authors

 - [Eric Benitez Castillo](https://github.com/eric-castillo05)
 - [Isai Jesús Tapia Alcazar](https://github.com/IsaiJesus)